Gausdal Municipality

 Gausdal is a municipality in Innlandet county, Norway.
 It is located in the traditional district of Gudbrandsdal.
 The administrative centre of the municipality is the village of Segalstad bru.
 Other villages in Gausdal include Follebu, Forset, and Svingvoll.

-The 1191 km2 municipality is the 91st largest by area out of the 356 municipalities in Norway.
-Gausdal is the 157th most populous municipality in Norway with a population of 6,079.
-The municipality's population density is 5.2 PD/km2 and its population has decreased by 1.3% over the previous 10-year period.
+The 1191 km2 municipality is the 91st largest by area out of the 357 municipalities in Norway.
+Gausdal Municipality is the 156th most populous municipality in Norway with a population of 6,174.
+The municipality's population density is 5.2 PD/km2 and its population has decreased by 1% over the previous 10-year period.

 Logging, farming, and tourism are important industries in the municipality.

 General information

 The parish of Gausdal was established as a civil municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1867, a small area of neighboring Øyer Municipality (population: 40) was transferred into Gausdal.
-In 1879, the municipality of Gausdal was divided into two separate municipalities: Vestre Gausdal in the northwest (population: 2,362) and Østre Gausdal in the southeast (population: 5,911).
-On 27 July 1956, a small area of Sør-Fron municipality (population: 7) was transferred to the neighboring municipality of Vestre Gausdal.
+On 1 January 1867, a small area of neighboring Øyer Municipality (population: 40) was transferred into Gausdal Municipality.
+In 1879, Gausdal Municipality was divided into two separate municipalities: Vestre Gausdal Municipality in the northwest (population: 2,362) and Østre Gausdal Municipality in the southeast (population: 5,911).
+On 27 July 1956, a small area of Sør-Fron Municipality (population: 7) was transferred to the neighboring Vestre Gausdal Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1962, the two municipalities of Vestre Gausdal (population: 2,590) and Østre Gausdal (population: 3,942) were merged into a new Gausdal Municipality.
+On 1 January 1962, Vestre Gausdal Municipality (population: 2,590) and Østre Gausdal Municipality (population: 3,942) were merged to re-establish the old Gausdal Municipality which existed from 1838-1879 (the borders where similar, but not the same as the old Gausdal).

+Historically, the municipality was part of the old Oppland county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).